 Pursuant to its Charter, the Compensation Committee has the sole authority to retain and terminate the services of any outside compensation advisers to the Committee.
 In fiscal 2017, and prior to May 2018, the Compensation Committee retained Exequity L.L.P.
 Effective May 2018, following a competitive bid process, the Committee decided to retain Willis Towers Watson on a forward-looking basis.
 The independent compensation consultant is retained to provide advice to the Committee on general program design and best practices, as well as to assist the Committee in assessing McCormick's programs and the levels of compensation for our executive officers and directors, relative to the Market Group identified above.
 The independent compensation consultant reports directly to the Committee.
-The Compensation Committee assessed the work performed by both Exequity L.L.P. and Willis Towers Watson and determined that both were independent, and that the work and advice provided did not raise any conflict of interest.
-While Exeguity L.L.P. performed the general competitive review for pay decisions effective in fiscal 2018, as requested by the Committee, they did not determine the amount or form of compensation with respect to McCormick's executive officers.
+The Compensation Committee assessed the work performed by both Exequity L.L.P. and Willis Towers Watson and advice provided did not raise any conflict of interest.
+While Exequity L.L.P. performed the general competitive review for pay decisions effective in fiscal 2018, as requested by the Committee, they did not determine the amount or form of compensation with respect to McCormick's executive officers.